eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 instrument = '../data/filters/GAIA_2MASS/GAIA_2MASS'
 ```

-** A completely working version of this can be downloaded [here](https://drive.google.com/drive/folders/1qebaN8Qt6e1nqiEHkt9A0T-jfyPIzXCE) called 'BONUS_data_mulitple_filters.zip'.
+** A completely working version of this can be downloaded [here](https://drive.google.com/drive/folders/1qebaN8Qt6e1nqiEHkt9A0T-jfyPIzXCE) called 'BONUS_data_multiple_filters.zip'.
 Make sure this is in the directory **above** your working directory for it to work!

 {{< /details >}}